+Pat is Chairman of Sports Faith International, a non-profit a Chicago-based initiative dedicated to inspiring and transforming our culture through the world of sports.
 Pat is a Notre Dame High School Wall of Famer for football and track.
 He is a Cheshire Academy Hall of Famer for cross-country and track.
 He is a national champion in masters’ track.
 Pat was a contributing editor to the literary magazines at Loyola University Chicago and Indiana University.
 He has a master’s degree from DePaul University Chicago in the interdisciplinary studies of business, writing, and performing.

 Pat is knighted in the international charitable order of Saint Stanislas.
 He is in the Notre Dame College Prep Hall of Honor for faith, scholarship, and service.
 He has won the following awards: Notre Dame High School leadership and distinguished service, Harriet Beecher Stowe School voice of freedom, Illinois father of the year, Boy Scouts of America distinguished citizen, Sports Faith Light of Christ, and Chicago Youth Guidance Exemplary Service.